boytchev/disfigure/index.md

 # Disfigure

-**Disfigure.js** is a library to rig 3D models via quaternions and bent 3D spaces.
+**Disfigure.js** is a library for rigging boneless 3D models.
+It is highly experimental, proof-of-concept, and very much work-in-progress.

-It is also an experiment, a proof-of-concept and a work in progress.
+**You've been warned.**

-You've been warned.
+Under the skin it uses quaternions and bent 3D spaces, but you do not need to know them.
+It is called *Disfigure* because the very first attempt to bent space turned the model into a horrifying mess of limbs.
+It still gives me nightmares.

 * [**Disfigure.js** user guide](https://boytchev.github.io/disfigure/docs/userguide.html)
 * [**Disfigure.js** API reference](https://boytchev.github.io/disfigure/docs/api.html)